-Gahlot Presents Rs 78,800-Crore Budget For 2023-24 In Delhi Assembly
+Gahlot presents Rs 78,800-crore budget for 2023-24 in Delhi assembly

-NEW DELHI, Mar 22: Finance Minister Kailash Gahlot on Wednesday presented a Rs 78,800 crore budget in the Delhi assembly for the financial year 2023-24 with the announcement of nine schemes as part of the G-20 preparations.
+NEW DELHI, Mar 22: Finance minister Kailash Gahlot on Wednesday presented a Rs 78,800-crore budget in the Delhi assembly for the financial year 2023-24, which majorly focuses on transport and infrastructure as part of the G-20 summit preparations.

 The Delhi Government’s budget size for 2022-23 was Rs 75,800 crore and Rs 69,000 crore in the preceding year.